The Bell Curve

 While Murray has repeatedly denied being racist, many saw the book as justifying racial and ethnic inequality in the United States.
 Many said that the book suggested that some groups (black people in particular) were not likely to be intelligent or successful.
+This argument was used as a basis for supporting/not supporting different social policies.
+Here, the logic more or less stipulates: why spend money to help people if they are genetically inferior?

 In another study compiled from the National Longitudinal Study of Youth (NLSY), a survey conducted by the United States Department of Labor’s Bureau of Statistics that tracked thousands of Americans starting in the 1980s, report somewhat different results.
 All participants in the NLSY took the Armed Services Vocational Aptitude Battery (ASVAB), a battery of ten tests taken by all who apply for entry into the armed services.
 (Some had taken an IQ test in high school, and the median correlation of the Armed Forces Qualification Test (AFQT) scores and those IQ test scores was .81).
 Study participants were later evaluated for social and economic outcomes.
 After statistically controlling for differences in IQ, they claimed differences between racial-ethnic groups disappeared.

 Murray does not account for evidence that contradicts his work:

 - The black-white IQ gap is decreasing and is now closer to 10 points than the widely cited one standard deviation (15 points), which is the erroneous value Murray cites in the interview.
 Academic achievement of blacks has also improved by about one-third standard deviation in recent decades.